tripzilch/tripzilch.github.io/skulptuur/index.md

 # Skulptuur

 An exploration in generating forms in 3-dimensional space.
 This exclusive set of sculptures has been carved from a sea of infinite possibilities, much like a sculptor creates a singular reality from the potential in a block of stone.
-The shapes are illuminated by a variety of complex virtual lighting environments and yet the piece retains algorithmic minimalism with the code reduced to its pure essence -- **seven thousand bytes**.
+The shapes are illuminated by a variety of complex virtual lighting environments and yet the piece retains algorithmic minimalism with the code reduced to its pure essence -- **6370 bytes**.

 ![Skulptuur code](code-wrong.png)
 *The entirety of Skulptuur's code*